github/gh-actions-importer/README.md

 - Jenkins
 - Travis CI

-You can find detailed information about how Valet works for each of the supported platforms in the documentation that is accessible once you are enrolled in the private preview.
+You can find detailed information about how Valet works for each of the supported platforms in the documentation that is available once you are granted access.

 ## Getting started with the Valet CLI